 If you are using a rotary drill, it may have a keyless chuck.
 Open the chuck by hand by turning it counter-clockwise (as if opening a jar).
-Inert the bit.
+Insert the bit.
 Then turn clockwise to tighten the bit.

 Set up the Shop Vacuum